 How long does conception take?

-- Timing, ie. sex should happen when you’re ovulating, or just before;
+- Timing, ie. sex should happen when you’re ovulating, or just before, just at that fertility window;

 - Matching, ie. the egg and the sperm who are going to join forces to make your baby are into the idea.